 Some of the counties in Ohio offer specific programs for residents of their counties.
 You may be able to pay for your home repairs with these grants!If you are approved, these programs can help you pay for home repairs.

-Allen County residents are served by WSOS Community Action.
+Allen County residents are served by Great Lakes Community Action Partnership formerly known as WSOS Community Action.
 You never have to repay these Ohio home repair grants!
 These grants can be used to make repairs and upgrades to roofing, electrical systems, plumbing, furnaces, water tanks or the structure itself.
 To qualify, you must earn 80% of your county’s median income or less.
 Their website includes a helpful income chart that can help you determine if you meet these guidelines.

 Cleveland offers several programs for homeowners.
 Their Senior Homeowner Assistance Program (SHAP) provides home repair grants to low income Cleveland residents who are at least 60 years old or disabled.
 They also provide low-interest home repair loans through their Repair-A-Home (RAH) Program, Housing Enhancement Loan Program (HELP) and Neighborhood Historic Preservation and Heritage Homes Program.
 Cleveland residents may also be eligible for free weatherization assistance and lead hazard control help.